 We write our honest reviews but this page may contain affiliate links, with some of the partners mentioned, to support this website.
 Read more here

-Read this to understand more about our BetterHelp online therapy review
+Read this to understand more about what is BetterHelp online therapy

 As mental health is becoming as important as physical health, people are looking for new channels to get their treatments more efficiently and quicker.
 Online counseling is one of those new platforms that make getting help easier since you have the opportunity to reach out to licensed professional counselors in a matter of minutes by using such platforms.

 So, what is BetterHelp?

 BetterHelp therapy is one of the top-rated online therapy providers as of today.
 It offers counseling from over 4,000 licensed therapists by online communication channels such as live video calls, phone calls, and messaging.
 It also provides counseling in specialized areas of treatment such as anxiety, depression, and many others.